Audi S6: C6 powertrain

-The engine in the C6 S6 is an Odd firing all-aluminium alloy 5204 cc Fuel Stratified Injection (FSI) 40-valve (four valves per cylinder) 90° V10 (parts code: 07L, identification code: BXA).
+The engine in the C6 S6 is an even firing all-aluminium alloy 5204 cc Fuel Stratified Injection (FSI) 40-valve (four valves per cylinder) 90° V10 (parts code: 07L, identification code: BXA).
 This engine is often referred to as a derivative of Lamborghini's 5.0-litre V10, but with longer stroke and wider bore to provide additional low end torque for use in the heavier sedan.
 The cylinder spacing is 90mm compared to 88mm for the Lamborghini engine.
 The V10 is based on the Audi 4.2-litre V8 engine.
 It produces 320 kW at 6,800 rpm and 540 Nm of torque from 3,000 to 4,000 rpm.
 It uses twin chain-driven double overhead camshafts with variable valve timing for both intake and exhaust valves.
 The engine is managed by a Bosch Motronic MED 9.1 electronic engine control unit (ECU), which controls the mapped direct ignition, ten individual spark coils, common rail cylinder-direct sequential multi-point fuel injection, and drive-by-wire throttle.

 A ZF 6HP26 six-speed tiptronic automatic transmission (parts code: 09E, identification codes: JBW, JMS, KHD, JLL) (gear ratios - 1st: 4.171, 2nd: 2.340, 3rd: 1.521, 4th: 1.143, 5th: 0.867, 6th: 0.691), with steering wheel-mounted "paddle-shifters" is the only transmission available.
 Torsen-based quattro permanent four-wheel drive - initially with the T-1 symmetrical differential, and from 2007 model year with the latest 40:60 front:rear asymmetric/dynamic Torsen T-3 differential, is standard.
 The final drive ratio is 3.801.
 Traction is assisted "Electronic Differential Lock" (EDL) and "Anti-Slip Regulation" (ASR) (commonly known as traction control system) - both functions of the Bosch ESP 8.0 Electronic Stability Programme.